goblet/goblet/docs/source/topics.rst

 ^^^^^^^

 The route path can only contain [a-zA-Z0-9._-] chars and curly braces for parts of the URL you want to capture.
-To access other parts of the request including headers, query strings, and post data you can use `app.current_request` to get the request object.
-To see all fields see `Request`_.
+To access other parts of the request including headers, query strings, and post data you can use ``app.current_request`` to get the request object.
+To see all fields see `request <https://tedboy.github.io/flask/generated/generated/werkzeug.Request.html>`__
 Note, that this also means you cannot control the routing based on query strings or headers.
 Here’s an example for accessing query string data in a view function:

 .. code:: python